Check out our extensive collection through the button labeled 'cold air returns' at the top left!

-Cold air returns direct the air in your room and direct it back to your furnace!!
+Cold air returns direct the air in your room and direct it back to your furnace.
 Then it gets warmed up and is sent back out through the air ducts.
 Then the air dissipates and cools off it's thermal energy warming up your room and the cycle repeats itself.
-Cold air in - warm air out.
-Because cold air returns are so prominent in so many places, why not have them be a focal point of beauty?
+Cold air in, warm air out.
+Because cold air returns are so prominent in so many places, why not have them be a focal point of design?
 Not only are cold air returns usually rather unattractive, they can be downright ugly.
-Often you see them typically made out of unattractive cheap steel, that dents easily and may be coated lightly with some gray or greenish looking drab paint.
+Often you see them typically made out of unattractive cheap metal, that dents easily and may be coated lightly with some gray or greenish looking drab paint.
 Often they are dented and damaged.

-Before you give us a call it is a good idea to to measure your duct openings correctly.
-Make sure you don't just ballpark it, when getting ready to place an order.
-Physically get a ruler and measure each of your duct openings, as sometimes they vary.
+Before you give us a call it is imperative to measure your duct openings correctly.
+Make sure you don't just guess at measurements when getting ready to place an order.
+Physically get a ruler and measure each of your duct openings, as sometimes they vary a lot from standard sizes.
 You might look at one and think that it is the same as one in a different room, but often times they are different.
 After all, you don't want to be stuck with cold air returns that don't fit.
 Some styles require that you make the a decision on which way that you want a pattern oriented.
 You might decide to print a copy off your computer of an image of the register and see which way the pattern would look best.
 Luckily, this doesn't come up all that often.

 Make sure that you check out the huge array of geometric registers that we have.
 The wonderful patterns and ornamentation are precision cut with a laser out of different woods including oak, maple, cherry which you can stain to your liking and high grade paint veneers. which can then be painted in your particular color choice.
 They come in a large supply standard sizes and we can also make them in custom sizes for most anything you might need.
 Some times we have to make them so large that they come in segments that you assemble on your job site.